Laporte, Colorado: History

 The town was first settled by French-Canadian fur trappers and mountain men.
 It was the gateway to all the mountainous region lying north of the South Platte River and extending from the Plains to the Continental Divide.
 The trappers built cabins here along the Cache la Poudre River as early as 1828, making it the first settlement in Larimer County.
 According to legend, a group of fur traders had earlier stashed supplies (including gunpowder) in a cache along the river near Laporte, and that is how the river got its name.
 It became the home of Antoine Janis in 1844, who is often noted as the first permanent settler north of the Arkansas River.
-A band of mountaineers, hunters and trappers made LaPorte their headquarters for fur catching and trading operations.
+A band of mountaineers, hunters and trappers made Laporte their headquarters for fur catching and trading operations.
 The settlement increased in numbers, including 150 lodges of Arapaho Indians who settled peacefully along the river and in the valley.
 The town was named by the fur trappers, many with Native American wives, who settled in the area in the mid-19th century.
 The name la porte means "the door" in French.

 The winter of 1849 brought Kit Carson and his company of trappers to the Cache la Poudre, where they set up camp.
 In 1860 a town company was organized, originally called "Colona".
 Between fifty and sixty log dwellings were erected that year along the banks of the Cache la Poudre River in the valley, and in November 1861 the territorial legislature designated Laporte as the county seat.
-In 1862, the town of Colona changed its name to "LaPorte", and was named the headquarters of the Mountain Division of the Overland Trail Stage Route.
+In 1862, the town of Colona changed its name to "Laporte", and was named the headquarters of the Mountain Division of the Overland Trail Stage Route.
 The first post office opened, and a stage stop was built on the Overland Trail.
-A station was erected right along the river, very near where the present Overland Trail crosses the river.
+An Overland Stage station was erected right along the river, very near where the present Overland Trail crosses the river.
 Mrs. Taylor, wife of the first stationmaster, was a "good cook" and "gracious hostess", and as described by one diarist, knows "what to do with beans and dried apples."
-The stage fare from Denver to LaPorte was $20.00.
+The stage fare from Denver to Laporte was $20.00.
 The first bridge over the Cache la Poudre River was built as a toll bridge, and during the rush to California, numerous wagons and stage coaches crossed it every day.
 The toll charged was anywhere from $.50 to $8.00, depending on what source of information is used.
 In 1864, the bridge was washed away by a flood, and a ferry was rigged up and used for several years until the county built another bridge.